seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 read side refuses and names every affected symbol, because a default in the reading direction reproduces the same defect one layer down where nothing would report it (inv.
 67).

+**Since TZ-44 comparability is decided per SYMBOL and per FIELD, before the class.** The old window was derived once for the whole cache, from the newest last bar anywhere in it, so the symbols that needed it — the perpetuals, whose own bar is never the newest (inv.
+64) — were exactly the ones it never described; and a cell announced as not compared was classed anyway, because `over` was computed with no reference to the announcement.
+Now each symbol's OWN end instant is measured against production's `generated_at`, and `_cell_comparable` decides the cell from that gap alone — reading no venue, no census and no threshold, because comparability is a fact about instants. **The window is TWO-SIDED** at `CMP_GAP_H = 3.0`, one module constant, with the sign carried into the printed reason and never into the decision; before this, an archive LATER than production was compared at any distance with nothing announced.
+**An incomparable cell carries no class, no threshold verdict, no contribution to any count of agreement and no exclusion from `--target`** — it is read, printed and named in `nocmp`.
+A symbol holding one is `unverified`, a class in neither `CLASSES` nor `HARD_CLASSES`, ranked after any hard class and ahead of `venue-basis`: **`clean` may never mean «nothing was compared»**, which is this mode's dangerous direction written as a class. `never` reads PRESENCE, not comparisons — a field absent from the live `coeffs.json` still fails the run, a field present everywhere and comparable nowhere is an operational state and is named — and the agreement line lists only fields with a comparison behind them, each printing `сверок N из M`.
+**`--attrib` is deliberately NOT filtered by comparability**, which is precisely why it can attribute the cells `--verify` declines; its return carries `nocmp` where it carried `skip`.

 **Since TZ-33 the `--target` PRODUCTION arm mixes two prices, deliberately and at a cost that has to be named.** Production's own call sequence changed, so the driver takes the second pass too and `prod.g` is the ANCHORED geometry — a driver still making one call would